tgraupmann/UnityWebGLSpeechDetection/README.md

 # Sample Scenes

+***These sample scenes are located in the `Assets/WebGLSpeechDetection/Scenes/` folder:***

-1 `Assets/WebGLSpeechDetection/Scenes/Example01_Dictation` - Uses WebGLSpeechDetectionPlugin to do speech dictation
+1 `Example01_Dictation` - Uses WebGLSpeechDetectionPlugin to do speech dictation

-2 `Assets/WebGLSpeechDetection/Scenes/Example02_SpeechCommands` - Uses WebGLSpeechDetectionPlugin to do speech commands
+2 `Example02_SpeechCommands` - Uses WebGLSpeechDetectionPlugin to do speech commands

-3 `Assets/WebGLSpeechDetection/Scenes/Example03_ProxyCommands` - Uses ProxySpeechDetectionPlugin to do speech commands
+3 `Example03_ProxyCommands` - Uses ProxySpeechDetectionPlugin to do speech commands

-4 `Assets/WebGLSpeechDetection/Scenes/Example04_ProxyDictation` - Uses ProxySpeechDetectionPlugin to do speech dictation4 `Assets/WebGLSpeechDetection/Scenes/Example04_ProxyDictation`- Uses ProxySpeechDetectionPlugin to do speech dictation
+4 `Example04_ProxyDictation` - Uses ProxySpeechDetectionPlugin to do speech dictation

-5 `Assets/WebGLSpeechDetection/Scenes/Example05_ProxyManagement` - Management methods for launching and modifying the proxy
+5 `Example05_ProxyManagement` - Management methods for launching and modifying the proxy

+***These sample scenes are located in the `Assets/WebGLSpeechDetection/Editor/` folder:***

-6 `Assets/WebGLSpeechDetection/Editor/Example06PanelDictation.cs` - Unity editor panel for speech dictation that works in play mode and edit mode
+6 `Example06PanelDictation.cs` - Unity editor panel for speech dictation that works in play mode and edit mode

-7 `Assets/WebGLSpeechDetection/Editor/Example07PanelCommands.cs` - Unity editor panel for speech commands that works in play mode and edit mode
+7 `Example07PanelCommands.cs` - Unity editor panel for speech commands that works in play mode and edit mode

+***These sample scenes are located in the `Assets/WebGLSpeechDetection/Scenes/` folder:***

-8 `Assets/WebGLSpeechDetection/Scenes/Example08_NoGUIDictation` - Do dictation without a GUI
+8 `Example08_NoGUIDictation` - Do dictation without a GUI

-9 `Assets/WebGLSpeechDetection/Scenes/Example09_NoGUISpeechCommands` - Do commands without a GUI
+9 `Example09_NoGUISpeechCommands` - Do commands without a GUI

 # Modes